Obesity Prevention and Control: Behavioral Interventions that Aim to Reduce Recreational Sedentary Screen Time Among Children

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.
 Task Force evidence-based recommendations are not mandates for compliance or spending.
 Instead, they provide information and options for decision makers and stakeholders to consider when determining which programs, services, and policies best meet the needs, preferences, available resources, and constraints of their constituents.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Obesity prevention and control: behavioral interventions to reduce screen time. www.thecommunityguide.org/obesity/behavorial.html.
+Obesity prevention and control: behavioral interventions that aim to reduce recreational sedentary screen time among children (abbreviated). www.thecommunityguide.org/obesity/behavorial.html.
 Last updated: MM/DD/YYYY.

 - Content source: The Guide to Community Preventive Services